FarGlance/Automated-Matrix-Diagonalizer/README.md

 ## Features

 ### Core Functionality
-**Dynamic Matrix Input**
-- Adjustable matrix size from 2x2 up to 5x5.
+- **Dynamic Matrix Input** - Adjustable matrix size from 2x2 up to 5x5.

-**Automated Diagonalization**
-- Computes eigenvalues and eigenvectors to generate matrices P and D automatically.
+- **Automated Diagonalization** - Computes eigenvalues and eigenvectors to generate matrices P and D automatically.

 ### User Experience
-**Clean UI**
-- Centered, responsive design that works on both desktop and mobile browsers.
+- **Clean UI** - Centered, responsive design that works on both desktop and mobile browsers.

-**Instant Reset**
-- Features a clear function to quickly reset inputs for new calculations.
+- **Instant Reset** - Features a clear function to reset inputs for new calculations quickly.
+- **One Click “Load Example”** - Instantly fills up the grid with a working matrix for immediate testing.

 ### Mathematical Intelligence
-**Automated Validation**
-- Detects if a matrix is non-diagonalizable and provides explanatory feedback.
+- **Automated Validation** - Detects if a matrix is non-diagonalizable and provides explanatory feedback.

-**Numerical Precision**
-- Accurately handles complex calculations involving integers and decimals.
+- **Numerical Precision** - Accurately handles complex calculations involving integers and decimals.

 **IMPORTANT NOTICE:** This application is hosted on Render’s free tier.
 If the site has been inactive for more than 15 minutes, it may take approximately 50 seconds to spin up and load the page.
 Please be patient while the server restarts.